vemel/boto3_type_annotations/README.md

 - Set path to `mypy` in `mypy plugin` settings
 - Install `boto3-stubs` with `boto3` services you use
 - Use [explicit type annotations](#explicit-type-annotations) because
-  function overload is not fully supported yet
+  function overload works extremely slow

-Official `mypy` plugin does not work for some reason at least for me.
-If you know how to setup it correctly, please let me know.
+Official `mypy` plugin does not work for some reason for me.
+If you know how to setup it correctly, please hep me to update this section.

 Do not install all services, it slows down `PyCharm`.
 Install only the ones you use.